Play HUD

 • Modification of Tint, Metallic & Roughness Factors.

-The current version of the engine allows for the implementation of more features in the ‘Customization’ HUD without the need to replace the primitive.
+The current version of the engine allows more features to be added to the ‘Customization’ HUD without needing to replace the primitive.

 Obsidian does not store any user data externally.
-Customization HUD stores users’ options in the HUD’s memory in-world, and synchronizes it with the view every time it loads.
+The Customization HUD stores users’ options in the HUD’s in-world memory and synchronizes them with the view every time it loads.

 Beyond the Customization HUD

-The open architecture of Obsidian also makes it possible to change almost any visual settings in the Blinn-Phong and PBR worlds with the following exception:
+The open architecture of Obsidian also makes it possible to change almost any visual setting in the Blinn-Phong and PBR worlds, with the following exception:

 • alpha, alpha mode and alpha mask cutoff cannot be changed on the Skin layer.
 However, Tattoo, FX, and Blender1 layers (referred to as TFB layers in the list below) can have their alpha, alpha mode and alpha mask cutoff settings modified.